integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 - Yes

 ### Countries Served
-- Currently we support US, CA, and UK.
+- Currently we support merchants located on USA, Canada, Mexico and UK.
 We receive Credit Cards Worldwide.

 ### What are the requirements or paperwork needed?